Max Krogdahl

-Max Krogdahl (born 21 October 1998) is a Norwegian ice hockey player for Skellefteå AIK in the Swedish Hockey League (SHL) and the Norwegian national team.
+Max Krogdahl (born 21 October 1998) is a Norwegian professional ice hockey player who is a defenceman for Skellefteå AIK of the Swedish Hockey League (SHL).

 Krogdahl played five seasons in the HockeyAllsvenskan before securing a one-year SHL contract with Skellefteå AIK for the 2025–26 season on 3 July 2025.

-He represented Norway at the 2021 IIHF World Championship.
+He represented Norway national team at the 2021 IIHF World Championship.